t-lock/sveltempl/README.md

 From the `/svelte` directory:

 - Install dependencies `npm install`
-- Build Svelte client and server bundles `npm run build`
+- That's it.
+Dev/build commands are handled by our `make` commands in the next section.

 ### Go

 From the project root:

 - Install dependencies `go get`
-- Start a live-reloading process to recompile your build on changes `make watch`
+- Start a live-reloading process to recompile your build on changes `make watch`.
+  - This will also fire up your svelte components with Hot Module Reloading.
+If you're only changing a svelte file, you'll instantly see that change in the browser with no recompile/reload step.
+- Compile a prod-ready build with `make build` and run it with `make run`.

 ### Niceties